Skinny Unlimited Broadband FAQs

 You can connect as many computers, tablets, laptops, and smartphones as you want.
 Just remember that every device connected will slow your speed a little bit as the modem works harder to deliver broadband to each device.
 If you connect too many devices, your broadband won’t work very well.

-How do I set up my Skinny Unlimited modem?
+How do I set up my Skinny Smart Modem?

-Instructions for setting up your Skinny Unlimited modem are on the box sleeve that the modem comes in.
-If you're having trouble, just give us a call on 0800 4 SKINNY and we'll help walk you through it.
+Instructions for setting up your Skinny Smart Modem are on the box sleeve that the modem comes in.
+If you’re having trouble, just give us a call on 0800 4 SKINNY and we’ll help walk you through it.

 Your Skinny Unlimited Broadband Account